plinkysynth/plinky-site/src/routes/docs/posts/play-guide.md

 Click [HERE](/firmware) to get the latest firmware!!

-We have a small [https://discord.gg/Zf6chA9jAz](discord server) where a friendly community is discussing all things plinky.
+We have a small [discord server](https://discord.gg/Zf6chA9jAz) where a friendly community is discussing all things plinky.
 Feel free to join!

 Please bear with us.
 More videos, details will be available here shortly.